NikhilPappu/nikhilpappu.github.io/_pages/about.md

 <h1>About</h1>
 <p>
-I am a first year computer science PhD student at Portland State University, where I am advised by Prof. <a href = "https://fangsong.info/">Fang Song</a>.
-I am interested in the areas of cryptography, complexity theory, quantum computing, and more broadly in theoretical computer science.
-Currently, my research focuses on analyzing the security of classical cryptographic constructions in the presence of quantum adversaries.<br> <br>
+I am a third year computer science PhD student at Portland State University, where I am advised by Prof. <a href = "https://fangsong.info/">Fang Song</a>.
+I am interested in the areas of cryptography, quantum computing, and more broadly in theoretical computer science.
+Currently my research involves studying the potential and limitations of quantum information in enhancing classical cryptography.
+<br> <br>

 Previously, I was a computer science undergraduate at IIIT Bangalore.
 During my senior year there, I studied secure multiparty computation